-Cherry Cobbler served in a bowl with vanilla ice cream.
+An easy Cherry Cobbler recipe served in a bowl with a scoop of vanilla ice cream on top.

 How to make Cherry Cobbler:

-Prep the Cherries: Add sugar, cornstarch, lemon juice, vanilla extract, and almond extract to a saucepan and stir.
-Add cherries and cook for a few minutes, until sugar is dissolved into a sauce and sauce has slightly thickened.
-(See notes if using canned or frozen cherries).
+Prep the Cherries: In a saucepan, combine sugar, cornstarch, lemon juice, vanilla, and almond extract.
+Stir in cherries and cook for a few minutes, until the sauce thickens slightly.
+(See notes for canned or frozen cherries.)

 What Type of Cherries Work Best for Cobbler?